Here, we answer some of your questions, and share other important information about the coronavirus and how to stay safe.

 What are the rules for out-of-state visitors?

 What if we see a surge in coronavirus cases?
-Could the stay at home order tighten again?
+Could the stay-at-home order return to New Hampshire?

 Can my pet get the coronavirus?